sugarif10/sugarif10/README.md

 Junior Web Developer and Data Scientist
 ---------------------------------------

-I'm an undergraduted student who is interested in making web and managing data into pieces of information.
+I'm a graduted student who is interested in making web and managing data into pieces of information.

 * 🌍  I'm based in Indonesia
 * 🖥️  See my portfolio at [MyPortfolio](http://sugarifdev.vercel.app/)